Rafaeltheraven/mpdmenu/README.md

     mpdmenu -p :: -sb '#000000'

-Any argument preceded with `--` will be passed along directly to MPC.
+Any argument of the format `--[arg]=[value]` will be passed along directly to MPC.
 This can be used, for example, to control the formatting shown or point `mpdmenu` to a specific MPD instance (using `--format` and `--host` respectively).

 There are 2 types of arguments, "search" arguments and "mode" arguments: